Current Status

 RAIMS is a multi-year initiative to introduce modern technology and optimized business processes to support its research operations.
-Through a series of distinct, but integrated, modules - grants and contracts, ethics and regulatory compliance, resource management, and reporting – the RAIMS program will deliver many benefits, including:
+Through a series of distinct, but integrated, modules - spanning pre-award competition and proposal management, ethics and regulatory compliance, resource management, research finance, and reporting – the RAIMS program will deliver many benefits, including:

 • Access to real-time information and data to support proactive planning and decision-making